Written for The Heart of Country contest

 "Ever written anything of your own?"

 "Sure.
 What self-respecting cowboy doesn't dream of making it as a country-western singer?"
-I try to keep it light, but once again, I've revealed myself.
+I try to keep it light, but once again, I've revealed more than I'd intended.

 "Not every cowboy has the talent you obviously do."